Spinal Decompression in Eau Claire, WI

 What is Spinal Decompression?

-Spinal decompression is a special therapy that helps relieve pain and heal damaged discs in your back.
+Spinal decompression is a specialized therapy designed to help relieve pain and support the rehabilitation of compromised discs in your back.

-It is not like old traction.
-Traction pulls hard all the time, which makes your muscles tighten up.
-Our treatment uses a computer to pull gently.
-This cycle of stretching and relaxing tricks your back muscles into staying relaxed.
-This lets the treatment focus directly on the damaged disc.
+It is not like traditional traction.
+Continuous, forceful pulling can often cause surrounding muscles to tighten up defensively.
+Our treatment uses a computerized system to pull gently.
+This controlled cycle of stretching and relaxing encourages your back muscles to remain relaxed.
+This allows our services to focus directly on managing pressure on the affected disc.

 The “Vacuum Effect”

-The pain starts when your spine is squashed by gravity or an injury.
-This pressure causes the soft disc material to bulge out and pinch sensitive nerves.
+Discomfort typically begins when your spine experiences compression from gravity or an injury.
+This sustained pressure can cause the soft disc material to bulge outward and place pressure on sensitive nerves, leading to various conditions.

-Spinal decompression reverses this problem.
-By gently stretching the spine, we create very low pressure—or a vacuum—inside the disc.
-This vacuum achieves two important things:
+Spinal decompression helps manage this problem.
+By gently stretching the spine, we aim to create very low pressure—or a vacuum-like effect—inside the disc.
+This supportive mechanism aims to achieve two important goals:

-Stops Nerve Pain: The vacuum effect helps suck the bulging material back to the middle of the disc.
-This moves the bulge away from nerves like the Sciatic Nerve.
+Reduces Nerve Pressure: The vacuum effect encourages the bulging material to draw back toward the center of the disc.
+This can help move the bulge away from irritated nerves.

-Heals the Disc: Your spinal discs are like sponges.
-They need movement to absorb water and food because they do not have their own blood supply.
-The gentle pumping action floods the disc with the water and oxygen it needs to heal itself.
+Supports the Disc: Your spinal discs are similar to sponges.
+They rely on movement to absorb necessary water and nutrients because they lack a direct blood supply.
+The gentle pumping action encourages the influx of water and oxygen the disc needs to support its natural rehabilitation process.

 Meet Your Specialist

-Spinal decompression is a medical therapy that requires precise oversight.
-Dr. Zach Bruley brings a rigorous background in Kinesiology and hospital-based rehabilitation (Froedert Hospital) to his chiropractic practice.
+Spinal decompression is a specific therapy that requires precise oversight.
+Dr. Zachary Bruley brings a rigorous background in Kinesiology and hospital-based rehabilitation to his chiropractic practice.
+You can learn more about our providers when you meet our doctors.

-Unlike a general massage or traction session, Dr. Bruley evaluates your specific spinal biomechanics to ensure safety.
-His approach combines the precision of the Torque Release Technique with advanced decompression technology to address the root cause of nerve interference.
+Unlike a general massage or standard traction session, our team evaluates your specific spinal biomechanics to prioritize safety.
+This approach combines the precision of the Torque Release Technique with advanced decompression technology to address the mechanical factors contributing to nerve interference.

-“We utilize the Back on Trac system because it allows for gentle, specific correction without the anxiety of harsh twisting or strapping.
+“We utilize the Back on Trac system because it allows for gentle, specific support without the anxiety of harsh twisting or strapping.
 It aligns perfectly with our philosophy of neurologically based care.”

 The "Back on Trac" Difference